cdl-saarland/MemInstrument-Runtime/lowfat/README.md

-# Low Fat Pointers
+# Low-Fat Pointers

-This is a run-time implementation of the Low-Fat Pointers approach proposed by Duck & Yap.
+This is an implementation of run-time part of the Low-Fat Pointers approach proposed by Duck & Yap.
 Philip Gebel contributed the heap protection (Publication 1.), and Tina Jung extended it with the stack and global variable protection (Publications 2.+3.).

 ## Configurations